 Psoriasis is a chronic autoimmune skin condition that speeds up the lifecycle of skin cells.
 This makes the skin build up in red, bumpy, flaky patches covered in white scales.
 The spots can appear anywhere, but mainly affect the scalp, elbows, knees, and lower back.
-Psoriasis is not contagious, but misinformation is.
+August marks the annual National Psoriasis Month and though it’s not contagious, misinformation is.
 While there’s no cure for psoriasis, treatments do exist to help manage the condition.

 August is National Psoriasis Awareness Month.
 The National Psoriasis Foundation sponsors the event, and it aims to increase awareness for psoriasis, promote the need for a cure, and advocate for those diagnosed.
 There are 7.5 million Americans that have psoriasis.
 Although prevalent, many people are still unaware of what psoriasis is and how those diagnosed are impacted.
 It’s time to change that.
 Find out ways to get involved here.